ARM-software/EndpointAI/Kernels/Research/CMSIS-Stream/README.md

 -   a **manifest of each SWC** : description of the data formats of the interfaces

-CMSIS-Stream is translating the **graph description text** file to a binary data structure, with the help of the data in the manifests.
+CMSIS-Stream is translating the graph description text file to a **binary graph structure**, with the help of the data in the manifests.
 This result is placed in shared memory area to all processes and processors.

 This shared **binary** **graph structure** consists in :

--   the linked list of arcs and nodes (the SWC) of the graph
+-   the **linked lis**t of arcs and nodes (the SWC) of the graph

--   the arcs descriptors (read and write indexes to circular buffers)
+-   the **arcs descriptors** (read and write indexes to circular buffers)

--   the memory of the CMSIS-Stream instances scheduled the graph.
+-   the memory of the **CMSIS-Stream instances** scheduled the graph.

 -   the structure describing the operations at the boundary of the graph (the graph "IOs")